2022-23 Tulane Supplemental Essays – Prompts and Tips

 - Any other community experience that has shaped your identity.

-The admissions officer reading your essay is hoping to connect with you through your written words, so be open, humble, thoughtful, inquisitive, emotionally honest, mature, and insightful.
+The admissions officer reading your essay is hoping to connect with you through your written words.
+Therefore, you should be open, humble, thoughtful, inquisitive, emotionally honest, mature, and insightful.
 No matter what type of story you tell, the goal is to have the reader come away saying, “I can definitely see this applicant as a contributing member of our talented and engaged student community.”

 Tulane lists four factors as being “very important” to the admissions committee: GPA, standardized test scores, class rank, and the rigor of your secondary school record.
 The Common App and supplemental essays are included in the next tier of “important” factors alongside recommendations and character/personal qualities.